 This webinar brings together multiscalar and multi-site research perspectives on environmental justice and petrochemical toxicity from the Toxic Expertise research project, funded by the European Research Council between 2015 and 2020.
 In this project, “toxic expertise” has a double meaning: expertise about the effects of toxic pollution, and the toxic nature of expertise that is used to justify a lack of corporate social responsibility.
 The research project focuses on the global petrochemical industry as a significant but controversial source of toxic pollution, with unequal regulations and risks across different countries and populations.
 First, Professor Alice Mah discusses the history of the project: how it emerged; the people, places, and perspectives it brought together; the key findings- particularly in terms of multiscalar corporate ethnography; and the surprises and challenges along the way.
 Next, three different Toxic Expertise case studies are presented from the US, China, and Europe: 1) Dr Thom Davies discusses research in St James Parish in “Cancer Alley” in Louisiana; 2) Dr Loretta Lou presents findings about an environmental NGO’s citizen science practices in Nanjing, China; and 3) Dr Lorenzo Feltrin discusses recent research with residents and working living in the petrochemical town Grangemouth in Scotland.
 To conclude the panel and open up the discussion, Professor Barbara Allen, a member of the project’s advisory board, reflects on her insights from conducting community-based participatory environmental health research over several years in different petrochemical regions.
 Overall, the webinar raises questions about how to attend to systemic limitations to environmental justice struggles, while finding new opportunities to transform a polluting, toxic industry.

-This webinar series will be hosted by the Toxic Expertise team at the University of Warwick, funded by the European Research Council.
+This webinar series was hosted by the Toxic Expertise team at the University of Warwick, funded by the European Research Council.

 Public Seminar: Corporate Power in Regulating the Circular Economy